Omega-Mu-Gamma-Studio/The-Tale-of-the-Forgotten-Prisoner/PREMISES.md

 **The First Encounter:**
 A bolt of purple light shoots past your head.
 The alligators scatter.
 A girl emerges from the mist—**Sidea**.
 She's young.
 Barely out of her teens.
 She saved you—not out of kindness, but because she wants a test subject.

-**The Collar (Magical Version):**
+**The Binding Spell (Not a Physical Collar):**
 She waves her staff.
-A binding spell wraps around your wrist.
-You can't leave.
-She grins.
+A binding spell wraps around your wrist—a **curse**, not a collar.
+It's glowing, cold, and whispers in your ear at night.
+It's not a physical chain—it's a magical compulsion.
+You can't leave her side.
+You can't hurt her.
+But unlike the collar, this one might actually kill you if she doesn't learn to control it.

 > *"There.
 Now you can't leave.
 Don't worry—it's not permanent.
-Probably."*
+Probably.
+I haven't figured out how to undo it yet."*

 **The Magic:**
 Sidea is an *enthusiastic* witch.
 She knows the words, but not the consequences.
 Her spells go hilariously wrong: